benbalter/benbalter.github.com/_posts/2021-03-26-n-things-a-technicalp-program-manager-does.md

 As a product manager, I regularly used terms like "alignment" and "clarity" to describe communicating and socializing a product vision.
 The goal was that everyone from leadership to individual engineers implementing a feature understood the bigger picture and the overarching problems the product was intended to solve for customers.
 As a TPM, I've built on that vocabulary, using the imperfect term "squishiness" to describe the exact opposite: program ambiguity.

 It's the TPMs responsibility to reduce program (and work stream and deliverable) ambiguity.
-That means ensuring everything (and I do mean everything) is documented, discoverable, and socialized.
-When you spend every day in a space, it's easy to reduce things to shorthand, but when programs span multiple functions, enumerating plans in explicit long form can go a long way to tease out interdependencies, yet-to-be-made decisions, and overall, create a greater sense of cross-team coordination ("unknown to some" ambiguity).
+That means ensuring everything (and I do mean everything) is documented, discoverable, and socialized.[^3] When you spend every day in a space, it's easy to reduce things to shorthand or hold quick huddles in Slack, but when programs span multiple functions, enumerating plans in explicit long form can go a long way to tease out interdependencies, yet-to-be-made decisions, and overall, create a greater sense of cross-team coordination ("unknown to some" ambiguity).
 Often times that comes in the form of going two or three levels deeper than a functional lead might first present a plan or like.[^2] The other form that comes in is in surfacing decisions which need to be made, and ensuring decision makers have the information they need to make tradeoff determinations and allocate resources properly ("known unknown" ambiguity, often captured in a risk register).

 ### 8. Boundaryless engagement